release-engineering/retasc/README.md

 ReTaSC is meant to run as a batch job regularly to monitor schedules in PP and create or update Jira issues according to custom rules and Jira templates.

-ReTaSC manages the Jira issues it creates until resolved.
+ReTaSC creates and manages Jira issues until resolved.
 This means that if a PP schedule or a rule changes, the related unresolved Jira issues are also updated or even closed.

-## Tasks and Rules
+## Tasks, Rules and Prerequisites

 Tasks are objects managed by ReTaSC.
 Each Task is related to a specific Rule and a Product Release (an identifier in PP).

-Rules describe how to manage related tasks using:
+Rules describe prerequisites to manage a Product Release.

-- Prerequisites - PP schedule item name with number of days before/after the date, and list of other dependent Rules
+Prerequisites are requirements that enhance template parameters and can block Task completion if some conditions are not met.
+Here are some pre-defined
+prerequisites:

+- PP schedule item name, for example:
+  `schedule_task: "GA for rhel {{ major }}.{{ minor }}"`
+- a target date, for example: `target_date: "start_date - 3|weeks"`
+- a condition, for example: `condition: "major >= 10"`
+- reference to other Rule that must be completed
 - Jira issue templates
-- Definition of Done (DoD) - currently, the only supported DoD is: "related Jira issues have been resolved"

 Task state can be one of:

-- Missing (PP schedule is not defined yet)
 - Pending (some prerequisites and not satisfied)
 - In-progress (prerequisites are satisfied and DoD is not)
 - Completed (prerequisites and DoD is satisfied)